 - Increased appetite – cortisol stimulates hunger center in the brain.

-- Tissue breakdown – as a catabolic hormone, cortisol breaks down muscles resulting in less muscles and slow metabolism.
+- Tissue breakdown – as a catabolic hormone, it breaks down muscles resulting in less muscles and slow metabolism.
 That makes us feel weak and tired.
 It also breaks down other tissues such as bone and skin resulting in osteoporosis in bones and easy bruising, stretch marks, and thinning of skin.

-- Bloating and fluid retention – cortisol stimulates the hormone responsible for minerals and salt control in the body.
+- Bloating and fluid retention – it stimulates the hormone responsible for minerals and salt control in the body.
 In this role, it can cause salt retention and water, resulting in bloating.
 It also makes the blood potassium drop which can impede insulin function resulting in diabetes.

 - Changes in libido and menstrual cycles are also associated with high levels of cortisol.